commschamp/comms_protocols_cpp_src/text/message/dispatch_handle.md

 # Dispatching and Handling

-When a new message arrives, its appropriate object is created and the contents are deserialised using `read()` member function described in previous section.
+When a new message arrives, its appropriate object is created and the contents are deserialised using `read()` member function described in previous chapter.
 It is time to dispatch it to an appropriate handling function.
 Many developers use the `switch` statement or even a sequence of `dynamic_cast`s to identify the real type of the message object and call appropriate handling function.